Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test identifies a tick’s species, age, sex, and level of engorgement.
+This test identifies a tick's species, age, sex, and level of engorgement.
 It does not include analysis of ticks for the presence of Borrelia burgdorferi, the agent of Lyme disease.
+Testing ticks for potential pathogens such as B burgdorferi, is not recommended since it does not indicate that the organism had been passed to the host during feeding.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.